With Series 2 of the Forza Racing Championship’s 2018 season

 profile on Series

 1 Playoffs Champion Robin ‘bbbb0x’ Betka of Noble esports, our recap

 of the recent Seattle event, and the ForzaRC

 you can team-up with and compete against throughout the month of July!

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.